VijayBarige/Research-Methodology/README.md

 This project requires no license and is open for all.

 ## Future Ideas
-- I want to build this project into a more interacrtive website, so that it can be made available to online users.
+- I want to build this project into a more interactive website, so that it can be made available to online users.
 - Other algorithms of machine learning can also be tried to see if they can give higher accuracy.

 ## Project Status